bs2kbs2k/smlinux/README.md

 ## **What about distros other than Ubuntu?**
 *Tested on Bodhi 5.1,32 & 64-bit, so should work as-is on recent Ubuntu/debian.
+Tested in MacOS 10.13 High Sierra Virtual Machine.
 Arch also confirmed.*

 Change your `Linux=` parameter during first install to one that works with your distro such as those listed below, or just install dependencies first and run smlinux with `Linux=""` (or just ignore the error from apt).  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation append ` --depends` during next update or build.